 In the city yes, but in rural areas, it’s a well known fact that if you’re going to be driving off the path, you need a good 4X4 car.
 Driving in Costa Rica is … well a little crazy to be honest.
 For a country so pura vida and laid back, the way they drive is completely opposite!

-It’s not quite as nice as some other places and sometimes it really tests your reflexes.
 It’s not just people you have to worry about, you need to keep your eyes open for dogs, chickens, cats and other animals that might run out into the road not to mention all the potholes in the roads!

 So from someone who has been driving in Costa Rica all their life and from someone who grew up in the United States and just started driving in Costa Rica, here are our in-depth tips.